latitov/go-interview/README.md

     - what will happen if you write to closed channel?
     - okay, how to make sure that doesn't happen? any methodologies? well, you can't be sure, how can you _absolutely_ make sure there won't be panic on writing to a channel?
     - range over a channel
+    - you wrote some data to a buffered channel, then closed it; can you read those values back?
     - you have a channel, and wanna try to send to it, only if it can receive your data, you can't afford to block - how will you do it? will it work with unbuffered channels?
     - you can afford to wait for channel, but not too long, say 5 seconds at most; you do you implement this timeout?
     - you have IO function that blocks, and you can't afford that; how will you implement a timeout wrapper over it?